Faith Formation at St. Peter Cathedral

 The Little Church 2016/2017 calendar is available here.

 SEE THE SEE 2016 - OCTOBER 29th

 Catholic youth in grades 6-8 are invited to join Bishop Doerfler for a one day diocese rally, See the See, on October 29th!
 Join us as we welcome Ben Walther, songwriter and worship leader, enjoy games and Mass together as well.
 Registration is open now.
 Registration forms and fees ($35 payable to St. Peter Cathedral) are due no later than September 21st.
 Download your registration form here (or pick one up at the Cathedral Faith Formation office.
 This form is specific for Cathedral parishoners only.
 This is a diocese event; other parishes should handle their registration through their own parish offices.)

 For those who are joining the Catholic Church (as adults or older children)

 RCIA (Rite of Christian Initiation for Adults)

 Do you want to know more about what Catholics believe and why?

-If you have questions about any of our faith formation programs or for information about enrollment, contact Jenny Lochner at 226-6548 x211 or at email@example.com
+Please see the Upcoming Events page and the bulletin for current faith formation opportunities.
+If you have questions about any of our faith formation programs or for information about registration, contact Jenny Lochner at 226-6548 or at email@example.com